pojosontheweb/pojosontheweb.com/www/src/developer-guide.md

 	Woko Developer Guide
 </h1>

+This document describes the architecture and internals of Woko.
+It explains every relevant module, and shows how to use/extend the Woko APIs.

+You should be familiar with Java, MVC Frameworks and Web technologies in general before you read this.
+Woko is full stack, and relies on many different technologies.
+Some are optional (pluggable), but the foundation itself involves various concepts, APIs and protocols.

 # Architecture

 Woko itself doesn't do much.
 It's nothing but a good mix of various technologies combined altogether.
 The core runtime has very few dependencies, basically [Stripes](http://www.stripesframework.org) and [JFacets](http://jfacets.rvkb.com) only.
 Then, pluggable components provide the necessary services, like persistence or user management.